Da Goodness

 "Da Goodness" is a song by American rapper Redman with a verse by fellow rapper Busta Rhymes.
-It was released on January 12, 1999, via Def Jam Recordings as the second single from Redman's fourth solo studio album Doc's da Name 2000.
-Production was handled by Redman himself, who used an interpolation of "Caravan" written by Duke Ellington, Juan Tizol and Irving Mills.
+It was released on January 12, 1999, via Def Jam Recordings as the second single from Redman's fourth solo studio album, Doc's da Name 2000.
+Production was handled by Redman himself, who used an interpolation of "Caravan" written by Duke Ellington, Juan Tizol, and Irving Mills.

-The song did not reach the US Billboard Hot 100, however, it made it to number 50 on the Hot R&B/Hip-Hop Songs, number 38 on the R&B/Hip-Hop Airplay and number 9 on the Hot Rap Songs in the United States.
-In the UK, the song went more successful, peaking at number 52 on the UK Singles Chart and number 5 on both the UK Dance and UK Hip Hop/R&B charts.
+The song did not reach the US Billboard Hot 100, however, it made it to number 50 on the Hot R&B/Hip-Hop Songs, number 38 on the R&B/Hip-Hop Airplay, and number 9 on the Hot Rap Songs in the United States.
+In the UK, the song was more successful, peaking at number 52 on the UK Singles Chart and number 5 on both the UK Dance and UK Hip Hop/R&B charts.
 A music video was directed by Steve Carr; the video and a radio edit omitted Busta Rhymes's verse.